osvenskan/data_rescue_D62CD1E5/README.md

 ## Intro

 This a set of Python 3 scripts that I (Philip Semanchuk) wrote for the 2017 Chapel Hill Data Rescue event.
 They download data files from data.chesapeakebay.net.
 That site includes data going as far back as 1949.
-Data is still being added as of this writing (October 2017), so this data will never be complete.
-This initial data capture downloaded all data available up to and including 31 August, 2017.
+Data is still being added as of this writing (December 2017), so this data will never be complete.
+This initial data capture downloaded all data available up to and including 30 November, 2017.
 Note that some of the living resources data can't be downloaded (see below).

 ## REST API